A simple Troubleshooting Guide:

 - Are there cables that can be easily swapped or unplugged? maybe the cable is broken and instead of having no signal, the signal is just being attenuated, verify your cables with a tester.

 - Are cables connected properly and secure? double check cables are properly plugged.

 - Are there a lot of cables and connections?
 Start with the closest one first, start with the cable that gets manipulated often.
 Is the cable properly connected? make sure connectors are tight and all the way in. - Look for elements in common.
 Is the problem happening somewhere else?
 Is there any source they have in common?
 Power cycle all the devices and get them back on in the correct order.

-- Do you have a spare unit of the device you think is failing? when connecting this new device, are all the configurations the same?
-And the most important thing: keep always the right order while troubleshooting, keep the order following the signal path and don’t give up unless you are 100% certain the device died and you cannot repair it.
+- Do you have a spare unit of the device you think is failing? when connecting this new device, are all the configurations the same? did the problem go away? if not, your problem is somewhere else so you can put back your original device.
+And the most important thing: keep always the right order while troubleshooting, keep the order following the signal path and don’t give up unless you are 100% certain the device have died and you cannot repair it.
 Good luck and enjoy!